lol-dungeonmaster/kaggle-agents-2025/docs/index.md

 <h2 id="test-long-term-memory">Test Long-term Memory</h2>

 <p>Testing long-term memory is as easy as creating a new <code class="language-plaintext highlighter-rouge">BaseSessionService</code>.
-As this Memory is a custom implementation it must be specified as a tool during user query.</p>
+As this Memory is a custom implementation it must be specified as a tool during user query.
+That's because the objective of knowing user profile data is secondary to the goal of being a capable finance assistant.
+A new root agent which checks Memory and question context before delegation can fix this (if needed) in future refinements.</p>

 <div class="language-python highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="c1"># Use long-term memory from a new session.
 </span><span class="n">s_svc2</span> <span class="o">=</span> <span class="nc">InMemorySessionService</span><span class="p">()</span>